vapoursynth/vapoursynth/doc/api/vapoursynth4.h.rst

 ----------

-   .. _cloneFrameRef:
+   .. _getFramePropertiesRO:

-   const VSFrame_ \*cloneFrameRef(const VSFrame_ \*f)
+   const VSMap_ \*getFramePropertiesRO(const VSFrame_ \*f)

-      Duplicates a frame reference.
-This new reference has to be deleted with freeFrame_\ () when it is no longer needed.
+      Returns a read-only pointer to a frame's properties.
+The pointer is valid as long as the frame lives.

 ----------

-   .. _freeFrame:
+   .. _getFramePropertiesRW:

-   void freeFrame(const VSFrame_ \*f)

-      Deletes a frame reference, releasing the caller's ownership of the frame.

-      It is safe to pass NULL.

-      Don't try to use the frame once the reference has been deleted.
+   VSMap_ \*getFramePropertiesRW(VSFrame_ \*f)

+      Returns a read/write pointer to a frame's properties.
+The pointer is valid as long as the frame lives.

 ----------

    .. _getStride:

-   int getStride(const VSFrame_ \*f, int plane)
+   ptrdiff_t getStride(const VSFrame_ \*f, int plane)

-      Returns the distance in bytes between two consecutive lines of a plane of a frame.
+      Returns the distance in bytes between two consecutive lines of a plane of a video frame.
 The stride is always positive.

-      Passing an invalid plane number will cause a fatal error.
+Returns 0 if the requested *plane* doesn't exist or if it isn't a video frame.

 ----------